veltenlab/CloneTracer/clonal_inference/README.md

 * `-g, -gpu`: include in order to use GPU processor to run the inference model.
 We recommend to use this option as it results in faster runtimes.
 * `-a, --all_trees`: adding this flag will run the model for all possible trees in the sample.
 We strongly recommend using the default implementation which uses a heuristic approach (see figure S8 of the manuscript)to reduce the tree search space.
 This results in much faster runtimes than testing all trees yielding identical results.

-To run the model for P1, the following command line argument is used:
+To run the model for sample A.6, the following command line argument is used:

 ```
-python run_clonal_inference.py -i data/input_P1.json -n P1 -o data -t 400 -s -g
+python run_clonal_inference.py -i data/A.6.json -n A.6 -o data -t 400 -s -g
 ```

 In [notebooks](notebooks) there are examples of how the model can be run interactively.